 Dr. William Clair Toll was born on the 12th of November, 1879 in Raleigh Twp., Kent County.
 He was the youngest of 6 children born to Philip A. Toll and the former Elizabeth Smiley.
 His siblings were Everton, Ellsworth, Sylvester, Orville and Minnie and his parents were farmers near the community of Ouvery.

-After attending schools in the community, Dr. Toll attended The University of Toronto Faculty of Medicine, graduating M.B. in 1905.
+After attending local schools in the community, Dr. Toll studied at Leamington Collegiate Institute.
+He graduated M.B. in 1905 from The University of Toronto Faculty of Medicine.
 After interning, Dr. Toll ventured to Carbon, Alberta in 1906.
 According to a homesteading application, Dr. Toll built a frame home on a plot of land and practiced medicine in Carbon.

 Dr. Toll married Stella Liselle Reed on the 30th of December, 1908 in West Zorra Twp, Oxford County.
 His brother, Reverend Sylvester Leroy Toll married Dr. and Mrs. Toll.
 She was born in West Zorra Twp., on the 14th of June, 1883, the daughter of Orlando Reed and the former Jane Symons.
 Mrs. Toll was the youngest of 4 children.
 Her siblings were Evalin, Franklin and Ellieta and her parents were farmers.
 After their marriage, Dr. Toll returned to Carbon, Alberta with his wife.
 Their daughter Helen was born at Carbon on the 21st of December, 1909.